theregistrationsystem/customly/README.md

   - render

     A proc to override the default rendering.
-The proc takes a single hash argument with the folling key-values:
+The proc takes a single hash argument with the following key-values:
     - form: form object
     - cfv: CustomFieldValue instance
     - value: current value